The "Useful Apps Club"

 In the Useful Apps Lesson of the month you will get an update on what our explorers are uncovering.
 This might include a list of the most useful Apps we have discovered in the thematic area.
 It might include simple video instructions showing you how to use a specific App.
 Or it might include feedback from other explorers who have used the Apps we are exploring, and have tips and suggestions.

-Over the course of a twelve month period we expect to uncover and explore at least 10 "Useful Apps", and the material members will receive will include how to find, download, and install these Apps; what they are useful for; and detailed discussion of how to actually use them.
+Over the course of Semester 1 (a four month period) we will uncover and explore a number of "Useful Apps", and the material members will receive will include how to find, download, and install these Apps; what they are useful for; and detailed discussion of how to actually use them.

 Not just for "Experts"